Local-First Productivity Tracking

 If the app works locally first, you do not need to solve sync before getting value.

-Once the baseline exists, sync and integrations can add context without becoming a blocker.
+Once the baseline exists, sync and integrations can add context without becoming blockers.

 Local-first is easier to adopt